charliecalvert/CloudNotes/Assignments/ElfNpmUnitTest.md

 module.exports = myReporter;
 ```

-And the code to run it looks like this:
+And the code to run it looks like this.
+Save it in **custom-runner.js**:

 ```javascript
 /**